Kanayannur: Demographics

-The Kanayannr taluk office is situated at M G Road, Ernakulam.
+The Kanayannr taluk office is situated at Park Avenue, Marine Drive, Kochi.
 There is a village in Kanayannur taluk whose name is also Kanayannur.
 The Kanayannur village office is situated at a village called Eruvely.
 Kanayannur is also known as Palace Square.
 It is believed that there was a palace of king of Kochi in Kanayannur hence the place is named palace square.